How to Configure a Basic DHCPv4 Server

 Router(dhcp-config)# default-router <Interface address>

-Using the above command we configure the default router or default gateway for the network.
+Using the above command, we configure the network’s default router or gateway.
 Typically, the gateway is the LAN interface of the router closest to the client devices.
-Usually, one gateway is required for a network, but we can also configure multiple gateways.
+One gateway is usually required for a network, but we can also configure multiple gateways.

-The DNS server, domain name, DHCP lease duration and NetBIOS Wins server configuration are optional for DHCPv4.
-The commands for these optional parameters are following:
+The DNS server, domain name, DHCP lease duration, and NetBIOS Wins server configuration are optional for DHCPv4.
+The commands for these optional parameters are the following:

 Router(dhcp-config)#dns-server <dns-ip-address>